daviswieck/ha-college-football/README.md

   name: Texas Tech Red Raiders
 ```

-Using the configuration example above the sensor will then be called "sensor.seahawks".
+Using the configuration example above the sensor will then be called "sensor.texas_tech_red_raiders".